grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['TensorByGeom', 'TensorByFile']
+    The value must be one of the following options: TensorByGeom, TensorByFile

 FileName